- Dwyane Wade honored that Kobe Bryant paid him one-of-a-kind compliment in his book

-Justin Benjamin (Junior Staff Writer) —
+Justin Benjamin (Public Relations Manager) —

 Born and raised in South Florida, Justin has always been a passionate Miami Heat fan.
 An avid supporter from the time Miami got its first championship in 2006 to having a league-worst 15-67 record in 2008 to the whole LeBron James era until now, Justin has seen and stuck through it all.
 His all-around analysis and heart for the game has made him a premiere NBA writer.
 He writes for a variety of sites but his commitment to the Heat is always top priority.